PsiLotY/greenhouse/README.md

 python ./client/publisher.py
 ```

-The `publisher.py` file will read the sensors of a device and sends the data to the cloud.
-To enter the debug mode you can change the `button_mode` value to True.
-Now it is possible to send predefined test data instead of sensor data by pressing the iotee buttons to the cloud.
+The `publisher.py` file will read the sensors of a device and sends the data to the cloud. <br>
+If there is the need to send prepared data you may use the `BUTTON_MODE`.
+This disables the automated sending of data and sends data via press of the different buttons.

 The `receiver.py` code uses the data it receives to trigger various actions on a device.

+To setup multiple different devices, change the value for `DEVICE_ID` to different values from the other connected publishing devices.
+If you want to achiev this on a single PC simply run the first publisher.
+Then change the values and start it again in a different terminal.
+(The temperature detector model is able to use this functionality)

 ## Additional Notes
 The project presentations files, which include the architecture diagram and data-flow diagram can be found in the [GitLab Wiki](https://gitlab.mi.hdm-stuttgart.de/csiot/ss23/greenhouse/-/wikis/home).